NYC Community Land Access Summary

 LAND TRUST LAND

-have acquired many plots with the express purpose of keeping them open to the public as community gardens.
-The land’s use as a community garden is made permanent in its deed - the legal document that conveys ownership to the land trust.
+Some NYC community spaces are part of a “land trust”.
+Land trusts are non-profit organizations whose mission is to conserve land, usually for the benefit of the public in the form of parks and open spaces.
+In NYC, local land trusts, such as the Bronx Land Trust, the Manhattan Land Trust, the Brooklyn-Queens Land Trust, and the Brooklyn Alliance of Neighborhood Gardeners have acquired many plots with the express purpose of keeping them open to the public as community gardens or other community spaces.
+The land’s public use is made permanent in its deed - the legal document that conveys ownership to the land trust.
 Future owners of the land may have to to continue its use as a community garden (or other acceptable public use).
-If the owner can or will not continue such use, they may have to convey the land to another organization that could keep up its use as a community garden.
+If the owner can or will not continue such use, they may have to convey the land to another organization that could keep up its use as a community space.

-596 Acres can help your group develop a successful strategy to conserve your land for community garden use (forever!), based on tried and proven models used by other land trusts.
+596 Acres can help your group develop a successful strategy to conserve your land for public use (forever!), based on tried and proven models used by other land trusts.
 Restricting a piece of land forever (a restriction that is referred to as “running with the land”) is possible by making sure the intention is specified in the deed that conveys the land to the land trust.
 Sample deeds can be found here to give you an idea of how these restrictions are phrased to achieve maximum effect.